-- 2.1 The application site is located on Wallsend Road adjacent to the A187/A193 roundabout.
-It has an area of approximately 1.5 hectares. - 2.2 The site was previously used for the disposal, storage and salvage of motor vehicles and is now vacant.
-It contains several partially demolished buildings and areas of hardstanding.
-To the south of the site is an area of dense shrub, which separates the site from the Metro line.
-The A187 and Wallsend Road run along the site's western and northern boundaries, and to the east is a timber merchant. - 2.3 Access is from Wallsend Road where there are two entrance points.
+2.1 The application site is located on Wallsend Road adjacent to the A187/A193 roundabout.
+It has an area of approximately 1.5 hectares.

+2.2 The site was previously used for the disposal, storage and salvage of motor vehicles and is now vacant.
+To the south of the site is an area of dense shrub which separates the site from the Metro line.
+The A187 and Wallsend Road run along the sites western and northern boundaries, and to the east is a timber merchant.

+2.3 Access is from Wallsend Road where there are two entrance points.